TomSpencerLondon/Spring-Kubernetes/README.md

 Here we use minikube as the Kubernetes distribution, but the same steps apply to any Kubernetes distribution.

-We also require Jave runtime version >= 17.
+We also require Java runtime version >= 17.
 Spring Boot 3 requires Java 17.

 This is the repository backing the [Spring Boot externalized Configuration](https://kubebyexample.com/en/learning-paths/developing-spring-boot-kubernetes/lesson-4-deploying-spring-boot-kubernetes-eclipse) lesson for the [Developing with Spring Boot on Kubernetes](https://kubebyexample.com/en/learning-paths/developing-spring-boot-kubernetes) learning path on [kube by example](https://kubebyexample.com).